CycloneDX/cdxgen/README.md

 ## Resolving licenses

-cdxgen can automatically query the public registries such as maven or npm or nuget to resolve the package licenses.
-This is a time consuming operation and is disabled by default.
-To enable, set the environment variable `FETCH_LICENSE` to `true` as shown.
+cdxgen can automatically query public registries such as maven, npm, or nuget to resolve the package licenses.
+This is a time-consuming operation and is disabled by default.
+To enable, set the environment variable `FETCH_LICENSE` to `true`, as shown.

 ```bash
 export FETCH_LICENSE=true